themisir/themisir.com/content/essays/does-it-even-matter.md

 ---
-title: "Does it even matter?"
+title: "Does it Even Matter?"
 date: 2023-06-07T02:43:22+04:00
 ---